University of Illinois Chicago: Campus renovations

 Other campus renovations include the roof of the Behavioral Sciences Building and the terrace of the Education, Performing Arts, and Social Work building.
 A brand new building housing the College of Engineering was opened in 2019 to accommodate the increased enrollment in the college.
 It features the only high bay structural laboratory in the city of Chicago.

-To accommodate the rising enrollment in the computer science department, a new building is being constructed called the Computer Design Research and Learning Center (CDRLC); it is slated to be completed in the summer of 2023, with a budget of $117.8 million.
+To accommodate the rising enrollment in the computer science department, a new building is being constructed called the Computer Design Research and Learning Center (CDRLC); it is slated to be completed in the fall of 2024, with a budget of $117.8 million.

 Sustainability

 The university's Office of Sustainability was founded in January 2008.
 Current sustainability initiatives include lighting upgrades, building envelope improvements, metering upgrades, and landscape waste composting.
 Recent work on Grant, Lincoln, and Douglas Halls included upgrading them to use geothermal heat pumps, which efficiently heat and cool the building.
 The university has approved a Climate Action Plan.

+Regional campuses

+The College of Nursing operates on five other campuses in central and northern Illinois: